 - The Supplier’s Contractual Liability to the Client shall not exceed one hundred and fifty per cent (150%) of the fees paid (plus any unpaid fees that are payable) under the Contract in the 12 month period prior to the date in which the claim (or series of connected claims) arose.
 “Contractual Liability” means liability howsoever arising under or in relation to the subject matter of this Contract that is not:

 - unlimited by virtue of Clause 12.1 ; or

 - excluded pursuant to Clauses 12.2 and 12.3 .

-- The Supplier’s SOW Liability to the Client shall not exceed the fees paid (plus any unpaid fees that are payable) under the SOW under which the claim (or series of connected claims) arose.
-“SOW Liability” means liability howsoever arising under or in relation to the subject matter of the SOW under which the claim (or series of connected claims) arose that is not: (a) unlimited by virtue of Clause 12.1 ; (b) excluded pursuant to Clauses 12.2 , 12.3 , and 12.4 .
+- The Supplier’s Data Liability to the Client shall not exceed £250,000 (two hundred and fifty thousand pounds).
+“Data Liability” means liability howsoever arising under or in relation to Schedule 2 (Data Processing) that is not: (a) unlimited by virtue of Clause 12.1; (b) excluded pursuant to Clauses 12.2, 12.3, and 12.4.

 - Except as expressly provided in this Contract, the Supplier hereby excludes any implied condition or warranty concerning the merchantability, quality or fitness for purpose of its services, whether such condition or warranty is implied by statute or common law.